chnnick/CBTK-Booster/README.md

 ## Site for CutByTheKid
 Built using React, ExpressJS, MongoDB, and NodeJS

-In progress site in lieu of incoming shopify site.
+In progress site in lieu of incoming shopping site.

 Takes in user emails and inputs into a database for future communication with my client CutByTheKid.